Nieznany237/Roblox-Friends-Followers-Followings-Tracker/README.md

+# ⚠️ Important Notice for UK Users

+This program is **not supported for users in the United Kingdom** due to Roblox's privacy law changes.
+UK users cannot access their own or others' friends lists.
+More info: [Roblox DevForum](https://devforum.roblox.com/t/unable-to-see-friends-my-own-friend-list-is-hidden/3596970/4)

 # Roblox User Relationships Logger

 A simple Python tool to track changes in your Roblox account's friends, followers, and followings.
 Get notified on Discord and/or Guilded when someone is added or removed.